 If you’re still anxious, contact your pediatrician.

 Always show your cheerful expressions to your baby.
 They may soon start mimicking you.
-Babies are experts in showing their enthusiasm.
+Babies are experts at showing their enthusiasm.
 They shake their legs and try to reach you with their arms.
 Be the first one to smile and laugh, and she might follow you to do the same.

 It is crucial to note that she’s not merely imitating you.
 This game of cheerfulness is part of their social and emotional development.
 So, give them every bit of your attention.
-They must feel that you value them by your eye contact too.
+They must feel that you value them by your eye contact, too.

 Whenever they attempt to draw your attention, play with them.
-This is the age for them to start learning a thing or two about communication and body language and give fuel to their self-esteem.
+This is the age for them to start learning a thing or two about communication and body language, and give fuel to their self-esteem.

-[Read : 10 Tips To Communicate With Your Newborn]
+[Read: 10 Tips To Communicate With Your Newborn]

 When Do Babies Start Laughing?

 Don’t be surprised if your dearest one laughs without any reason.
 For babies, laughing is a new and fun pastime.
 In addition, they are on their way to learning to create different sounds.
 So, when do babies start laughing?
-It really varies from baby to baby, but once they start laughing, there is no stopping them.
-Your little one will soon make you their fan with her million-dollar smile.
+It varies from baby to baby, but once they start laughing, there is no stopping them.
+Your little one will soon make you their fan with their million-dollar smile.
 You just need to be patient for a bit more time.
 Whenever you greet them, be joyful.
 Always turn your bright face towards them, and they will soon surprise you with that much-awaited little giggle.

 FAQ’S